Appdynamics/config-assessment-tool/README.md

   -c, --concurrent-connections INTEGER
-  -u, --username TEXT             Adds the option to put username dynamically -p, --password TEXT             Adds the option to put password dynamically --car                           Generate the configration analysis report as part of the output --help                          Show this help message and exit.
+  -u, --username TEXT             Adds the option to put username dynamically -p, --password TEXT             Adds the option to put password dynamically --help                          Show this help message and exit.
 ```